Las Vegas Rental Market 2026: Why Investors Are Targeting the Valley — Las Vegas real estate

 How Is Population Growth Affecting Rental Demand?

 Clark County's population growth is the engine driving rental demand.
-The Census Bureau estimates the metro area will add another 200,000 residents by 2030, and historically, 35% to 40% of new arrivals rent for at least their first two years.
+According to Census Bureau, the Census Bureau estimates the metro area will add another 200,000 residents by 2030, and historically, 35% to 40% of new arrivals rent for at least their first two years.

 This creates a structural floor under rental demand.
 Even if new apartment construction delivers 5,000 to 7,000 units annually, the gap between new residents and new housing supply keeps vacancy rates manageable and supports steady rent growth.